cbrownstein-lambda/lambda-docs-mkdocs/docs/education/large-language-models/k8s-ollama-llama-3-2.md

     !!! note

-        In this tutorial, ollama will only use 1 GPU.
+        In this tutorial, Ollama will only use 1 GPU.

 ## Deploy Ollama in your Kubernetes cluster